jeffjewett/aerospike-migrations/README.md

 1)  Objective
 The following example illustrates how Spark can be deployed to transform data between formats and independent sources and/or targets.
 Specifically:

-Extract existing relational data (a PostgreSQL-compatible database is demonstrated in this example), transform it to CSV or JSON formatted data, then push the transformed data to an S3 bucket for consumption by ChaosSeach
+Extract existing relational data (a PostgreSQL-compatible database is demonstrated in this example), transform it to CSV or JSON formatted data, then push the transformed data to an S3 bucket for consumption by XXX
-Read parquet formatted data files from an S3 bucket, transform it to CSV or JSON formatted data, then push the transformed data to an S3 bucket for consumption by ChaosSeach
+Read parquet formatted data files from an S3 bucket, transform it to CSV or JSON formatted data, then push the transformed data to an S3 bucket for consumption by XXX

 Scala notebooks only are presented.
 2)  System Configuration